luxfi/warp/README.md

 ## Overview

-Warp V2 builds upon the original Warp protocol developed by the Avalanche team, adding post-quantum cryptography through random ringtail validation and private messaging via Z-chain FHE.
+Warp V2 builds upon the original Warp protocol developed by the Lux team, adding post-quantum cryptography through random ringtail validation and private messaging via Z-chain FHE.
 It defines a message format and cryptographic standard for secure cross-chain communication that is:

 - **Protocol-First**: Clean separation between protocol definitions and implementations
 - **Language-Agnostic**: Core protocol can be implemented in any language (Go, Rust, C++, etc.)